AshridgeTechnologies/elemento/stories/Refactor app runners - Part 2.md

   - so need to initialise storage
   - so need instructions on how to do this and which location
 - Probably want hosting redirect to send all requests to the function
-- Stuck for long time because deploying extension appeared not to update the code
+- Stuck for long time because deploying extension appeared not to update the code - didn't rebuild lib code from TS source
+- CORS error getting runtime from elemento server

+-